Monthly archive for December2014

 Not bad, but when was the last time you heard either one of those songs?
 Not recently, I bet unless you are me.
 And you’re not.
 Now for the Winners: The Beatles’ (featuring Billy Preston on keyboards) Get Back which spent six weeks at #1:

-And The Beatles’ Come Together / Something which spent only one week at the top spot in 1969.
-What I don’t understand is that the BillBoard chart lists as a medley what I believe are two individual songs, even though two songs can’t share the number one spot.
-Or can they?
-Anyway, here are both songs :
+And The Beatles’ Come Together and Something which spent only one week at the top spot in 1969.
+Two songs which for some reason BillBoard lists as a single song.
+Could two songs share the top spot?
+Guess so…here are both songs:

 So there you have it.
 1969 winners are The Beatles.
 They are on a roll…a rock and roll?
 Sorry, bad pun.
 But they’re looking hard to beat, but since they broke up in 1970 they can’t win more than one more year.
 And 1971 – 1975 will be wide open!
 Hope you enjoyed…stay tuned for the obligatory encore post following right behind this one.
 Or right above this one.
 Or something.